sunildroid/bookmyticket/readme.txt

 User Interface :

-**ContraintLayout and RelativeLayout is used for better performance.
+**ConstraintLayout and RelativeLayout is used for better performance.
 **Vector Drawables are used for better performance and multi device support.
 **Material Design : Cardview is used for better look and feel.